 The 107th Annual Conference of the College Art Association will be held at the New York Hilton Midtown, 13–16 February 2019.
-HBA will be represented by several events including this session on climate change, chaired by Jongwoo Jeremy Kim (abstracts are available as a Word document here).
+HBA will be represented by several events including this session on climate change, chaired by Jongwoo Jeremy Kim (abstracts are available as a Word document here); a business meeting that includes a roundtable conversation on the state of British art research with several major scholars; and an off-site visit to The Morgan Library.

 Climate Change and British Art (HBA)